How hard is it to approximate the Jones polynomial?: The Tutte polynomial

+The statement of \thm{th:second} only allows graphs with the same weight $y$ for every edge.
+If we want to use the gates $P(y)$ and $S(x)$ universal quantum computation, this is not even enough for the Solovay-Kitaev theorem, if we don't have the inverses of these two gates.
+In this section we use a technique used by Goldberg and Jerrum in which edges are replaced by subgraph gadgets, to approximately allow any real weight $y$ for any edge \cite{GJ:tutte}.
+This will give let use the Solovay-Kitaev theorem by the relations

+which follow from \eqref{e:psop} below.
+It will also make it easier to prove the dense generation criterion that is also needed for the Solovay-Kitaev theorem.

-The Potts model admits a renormalization procedure so that the ordinary Potts model becomes equivalent, for the purpose of $\shP$-hardness of multiplicative approximation, to part of the multivariate Potts model \cite{GJ:tutte}.
-If $G$ has two parallel edges with weight $y_1$ and $y_2$, then they are equivalent to a single edge with weight $y_1y_2$.
-Meanwhile, if $G$ has two edges in series with dual weight $x_1$ and $x_2$, they are equivalent (up to changing $Z$ by a constant factor) to one edge with weight $x_1x_2$.
-These transformations are called \emph{shift operations}; they are also called \emph{compositions} and \emph{implemented weights} \cite{GJ:planar}.
-Note that the series and parallel compositions also preserve planarity.
+The technique is as follows: If a graph $G(\vy)$ has two parallel edges with weight $y_1$ and $y_2$, then they are equivalent to a single edge with weight $y_1y_2$.
+Meanwhile, if $G(\vy)$ has two edges in series with dual weight $x_1$ and $x_2$, they are equivalent (up to changing the Potts value $Z$ by a constant factor) to one edge with weight $x_1x_2$.
+In other words, \eq{e:psop}{P(y_1y_2) = P(y_1)P(y_2) \qquad S(x_1x_2) \propto S(x_1)S(x_2).} These transformations are called \emph{shift operations}; they are also called \emph{compositions} and \emph{implemented weights}.
+Note that series and parallel compositions preserve the value of $q$, and they preserve planarity.